kl2400030249/frontend-project/README.md

 - POST `/api/workshops` (requires `Authorization: Bearer <token>`)

 Note: This server is a small demo and not production-ready (no rate-limiting, validation middleware, etc.).

+## Authentication Design (Hackathon Scope)

+- This project uses localStorage to simulate authentication.
+- Admin accounts are pre-seeded (demo purpose).
+- New signups create student accounts only.
+- No backend or real database is used.
+- This design choice aligns with a frontend-only framework project.